bobfoster1299/ansible-examples/README.md

 [**playbooks/stop_service.yml**](playbooks/stop_service.yml) - Stop and disable service.

 [**playbooks/replace.yml**](playbooks/replace.yml) - Download a file and replace some lines in it with a regular expression.
-If the file cannot be download display a debug error.
+If the file cannot be downloaded display a debug error.